patricktcoakley/gdvm/README.md

 ## Roadmap
 - Re-work the rest of the file management code to make it more testable by having overrides, which would also allow for custom install paths.
-- Get some working e2e tests
+- Get some working e2e tests, including searching, installing, setting, launching, and removing a specific version.
 - Possibly consider adding multi-select and multi-query to installations so that you could bulk-install multiple versions.
 - Get passing args to `godot` working 100%; it seems like [ConsoleAppFramework](https://github.com/Cysharp/ConsoleAppFramework) eats any args using `--` prefixes that are "magic"; for example, `--version` gets parsed and applied to the app itself and isn't passed to Godot.